cveckr21/Latin102/translation1.md

 -Certo - singular, ablative (2nd declension)

--The noun-adjective phrase must match in number and case, which these two do since they are both singular and ablative. ❌ *explain **why** it is in this case*
+- Ablative refers to time when the event

 C. Translation

-When he [Hercules] came to King Dexamenum❌ for the purpose of hospitality and deflowered the king's daughter, Deianiram❌, Hercules wished to marry her.
+When he [Hercules] came to King Dexamenus for the purpose of hospitality and deflowered the king's daughter, Deianira, Hercules wished to marry her.
 When Hercules went away, Eurytion, the centaur, asked for Dianira as his wife.
 Because her father was scared of the centaur, he promised that he would give her.
 At a particular time, he came with his brothers, the centaurs, to the wedding.
 Hercules stepped in and killed the centaur, and he took Deianira away.